astronomer/airflow-guides/guides_in_progress/docker-for-mac.md

 ### Helm via Homebrew Install

 Helm is a package manager for Kubernetes itself.
 In Helm a package is called a Chart.
-Under the hood a `Chart` is a collection of files definiting the configuration of Kubernetes resources.
+Under the hood a `Chart` is a collection of files defining the configuration of Kubernetes resources.
 The [Kubernetes github organization][5]{:target="_blank"} provides a list of [stable Charts][6]{:target="_blank"}.

 ### Installation Steps